Bipolar Disorder in Pregnancy

 To reduce its risks to you and your child:

-- Drink plenty of water to prevent lithium toxicity.
+- Drink plenty of water and maintain normal salt intake to prevent lithium toxicity.

-- Have lithium levels checked often -- in you and your child -- especially if you are breastfeeding.
+- Have lithium levels checked regularly -- in you, and your child (usually every 6 to 8 weeks in infants).

-Both valproate (Depakote) and carbamazepine (Tegretol) may lead to birth defects such as neural tube defects.
-And most experts say it is a good idea to stop them during pregnancy.
+Both valproate (Depakote) and carbamazepine (Tegretol) during the first trimester may lead to birth defects such as neural tube defects, affecting the formation of the brain and spinal cord.
+And most experts say it is a good idea to stop them at least during the first trimester of pregnancy.
 You may need to switch to another drug.